aldodelgadoh/Hyperparameter_Tuning_Data_Science_MMF_2025/README.md

 ### 4) TPE Estimator (Tree-structured Parzen Estimator)
 - A sequential model-based optimization (SMBO) approach that models the probability of good and bad outcomes.
-  - A form of Bayesian optimization method; a probabilistic model.
+  - A specific form of Bayesian optimization method (a probabilistic model) based on Parzen density estimation.
-  - Models distribution of hyperparameters: one distribution models the hyperparameter values that are associated with the best results and the other models the remaining hyperparameter values.
+  - Models distribution of hyperparameters: one distribution models the hyperparameter values that are associated with the best results and the other models the remaining hyperparameter values (uses two separate density functions).
   - Uses an objective function (accuracy, loss, etc.).
 - Estimates expected improvement to existing combinations for each possible set.
 - For complex models, it will need to have more evaluations to better predict the performance of hyperparameters.
+- Compared to different surrogate models under Bayesian, TPE uses a tree structure that makes it possible to model dependencies between hyperparameters.
+  - Can be more efficient than Bayesian optimization in high-dimensional spaces with conditional parameters, since it models 2 distributions, providing more focused search based on past evaluations.

 #### Financial ML Applications:
 - Used for sophisticated ML-based trading strategies, real-time hyperparameter changes, factor selection, risk model optimization, and modeling changes in market regime.